David Merlini: 2009

 Breaks the world record for the longest time underwater on the starting grid of the Formula 1 World Championship in Bahrain, before the start of the race.
 The event was covered live worldwide.
 The new world record stands at 21 minutes and 29 seconds.

 2010

 Merlini is on tour.
-Performing on 17 different venues, presenting his signature escapes.
+Performing at 17 different venues, presenting his signature escapes.

 2011

-Breaks the breath-holding world record in Baofeng lake, Hunan, China.
+Breaks the breath-holding world record in Baofeng Lake, Hunan, China.

 2012

 Plays chess upside down with chess World Champion Susan Polgár, after successfully escaping a regulation straitjacket.

 2013

-Merlini consulted for the Houdini miniseries as magical and escape advisor, training actor Adrien Brody, who played the role of Houdini, how to escape from handcuffs while holding his breath.
+Merlini consulted for the Houdini miniseries as a magical and escape advisor, training actor Adrien Brody, who played the role of Houdini, how to escape from handcuffs while holding his breath.

 2014

 Merlini was set on fire during his "Witch trial" stunt.
-Tied at the stake with ropes, and soaked with flammable material, he had to escape before the protective coating on his skin would volatilize.
+Tied at the stake with ropes and soaked with flammable material, he had to escape before the protective coating on his skin volatilized.